 EXHIBIT H

-FORM OF LIMITED PARENT GUARANTY
+FORM OF PARENT GUARANTY

-LIMITED PARENT GUARANTY
+PARENT GUARANTY

-This Limited Parent Guaranty (this “Guaranty”), effective as of the date of the Contract (as defined below), is made by Amazon.com, Inc., a Delaware corporation (“Amazon.com”), to and for the benefit ________________________ (“Beneficiary”).
+This Parent Guaranty (this “Guaranty”), effective as of the date of the Contract (as defined below), is made by Amazon.com, Inc., a Delaware corporation (“Amazon.com”), to and for the benefit of Summit Investments II, Summit Investments V, and or its assigns (“Beneficiary”).
 Capitalized terms not otherwise defined herein have the meanings specified in the Contract (defined below).

 Recitals